ELIXIREstonia/elixirestonia.github.io/content/news/posts/2024/Dataverse_demo.md

     # Specify "Learning outcomes" as a YAML list:
     outcomes:
-      - Demonstrate the use cases Dataverse
+      - Recognize and describe which dataset can belong to an open repository such as the Harvard Dataverse
-      - Learn to deposit data to Dataverse
+      - Learn to deposit data to the Harvard Dataverse

-  # Specify keywords (for metadata) as a YAML list:
-  keywords:
-    - Dataverse

   # Specify audience keywords (for metadata) as a YAML list:
   audience:
     - Researchers
-    - Beginner

   # Mostly don't need to change (needed for metadata).
 Find more values here:
   # https://www.ebi.ac.uk/ols4/ontologies/edam/classes/http%253A%252F%252Fedamontology.org%252Ftopic_0003?lang=en